cmacfie/exjobb/exjobb.md

 second part was about users usage of new software and the third and last part was about the DX factors, and how important they were to the user.
 After the survey was done, the data was gathered and evaluated using Qlik Sense.
-Although the dataset was too small to make any direct affirmations, it gave some indications.
+Although the data set was too small to make any direct affirmations, it gave some indications.
 In the part about the DX factors, the user were to rank each factor depending on how often they considered the factor when finding new software.
 To able to rank the